svakam/learning-journal/cssintro.md

       - Declarations are made of a _property_ and a _value_ in that order, separated by a colon.
         - Properties indicate the **aspects** of the element you want to change (color, font, width, height, border).
         - Values are the specific settings desired for the properties (e.g. yellow, Arial, 360, 240, etc.)
-  - In this example, p is the selector, and font-family: Arial is the declaration.
+  - In this example, _p is the selector_, and _font-family: Arial_ is the declaration.
     - This indicates all `<p>` elements should be shown with Arial typeface.
 - `h1, h2, h3 {font-family: Arial; color: yellow;}`